 Cons:

-- Not quite as comprehensive as Clearly Filtered for total contaminants tested
+• Not quite as thorough as Clearly Filtered for total contaminants tested

 Best for: Budget-conscious buyers who still want serious PFAS protection and prefer a longer-lasting filter.